Updated: March 12, 2025

 Yes, it is safe to use public transportation in Portugal.
 Trains, metro services, buses, and trams are all easy to navigate.

 If you need medical treatment or a medical evaluation, visit one of the many healthcare centers.
-If it is an emergency or you have a severe injury, the emergency number is 112.
+If it is an emergency or you have a serious injury, the emergency number is 112.

 Yes, Portugal is one of the safest countries in the world, with low crime rates.
 The autonomous islands of Madeira and the Azores are some of the safest destinations.
 Mainland Portugal is also very secure.